sterrenzand/courseraProjectSamsungData/CodeBook.md

 'summarizedReducedDT':

+tidy data set comprising 180 observations of 66 feature variables, the values of which are the averages for each activity and each subject on the mean and standard devivations of feature measurements, plus there are 2 additional columns: for the subject ID and the activity name
-- a data frame with 180 observations of 68 variables (dimensions: 180 rows, 68 columns)
+Hence: a data frame with 180 observations of 68 variables (dimensions: 180 rows, 68 columns)

 - Each row identifies the subject who performed the activity, gives the name of the activity and the value of 66 feature variables.
 As required in Hadley Wickham's Tidy Data paper( http://vita.had.co.nz/papers/tidy-data.pdf), every row contains a unique observation.